-After two years of hormone therapy, the gap would close a bit, but still, the trans women would outrun non-trans women by 12%.
+After two years of hormone therapy, the gap would close a bit, but still, trans women would outrun non-trans women by 12%.

-The study suggests that for the first two years after the subjects started taking hormones some things are changing.
+The study suggests that for the first two years after the subjects started taking hormones, some things are changing.
 The trans women in the study were able to do 10 percent more pushups and 6 percent more sit-ups than their cisgender female counterparts.
 The biggest problem lies in the fact that all the bone structure remains the same for a long period of time.

-After two years, Roberts told NBC News, “they were fairly equivalent to the cisgender women.”
+After two years, Roberts told NBC News, “They were fairly equivalent to the cisgender women.”

-Another scientist’s comment on this subject was done by Dr. Eric Vilain, director of the UCLA, institute for society and Genetics.
+Another scientist’s comment on this subject was done by Dr. Eric Vilain, director of the UCLA, Institute for Society and Genetics.
 He helped the Association of Boxing to write their transgender policy and was examining Fox’s medical records.
 After examination, he told Time Magazine that “a male to female transsexual athlete has significantly less muscle strength and bone density, and higher fat mass, than males”.

 Frequently Asked Questions:

-What is Fallon Fox Real Name?
+What is Fallon Fox’s Real Name?